yintianwei1105/yintianwei1105.github.io/research.md

 Public transport attributes catagorized by the passengers' expectations, derived from the Three Factor Structure Model
 ![image](https://github.com/yintianwei1105/yintianwei1105.github.io/blob/master/image/threefactor.png)

-## Exploring infrequent use of public transport in Brisbane
+## Exploring Infrequent Use of Public Transport in Brisbane

 Objective: Explore the travel patterns of infrequent users of public transport